BBVAEngineering/ember-component-analyzer/README.md

 - **families**: An object containing the different typologies of the templates (components, helpers, routes, ...) and the `RegExp` used to recognize the type.
-This families are the different attributes from the result object after parsing the files.
+These families represents the attributes of the result object after parsing the files.

 Defaults to: